A garden favourite with great healing, soothing and restorative properties

 Calendula's energetic and vibrant growth combines the elements of water and heat fire, with a warming, scented resin found in its lush, moisture-rich leaves and stems.
 The bright yellow, orange and red flowers of calendula are real sun traps, absorbing large amounts of light and warmth.
 The active compounds of calendula combat inflammation and promote the formation of new tissue while its carotenoids, flavonoids and essential oils strengthen the skin against external influences.
 Calendula is therefore particularly valued for its vibrant, restorative powers, which have a protective and defensive effect on healthy skin structures.
 Equally, it has a soothing, uplifting effect on skin that has become unbalanced – dry, inflamed or stressed.

 Due to the plant’s calming and uplifting character, calendula is great for the delicate skin of new-borns and toddlers.
 Particularly in babies and young children, the skin forms a warming and protective layer with fat stores to ensure the healthy function of internal organs.
 But young skin can’t adapt to sudden changes in temperature on its own.
 Baby skin needs additional support in the form of loving care, clothing and warming treatments.
 This is where the soothing extracts of calendula come in, helping to develop the resilience and protective role of young skin.

 With such strong regenerative and protective capabilities, calendula is playing a key role in many of our products.
-You will find tinctures and oil extracts of this radiant plant in about 30 of our drugs and cosmetics and, because calendula is indispensable for developing children's skin, for over 50 years the marigold has been the lead plant for our baby and child care.
+You will find tinctures and oil extracts of this radiant plant in about 30 of our natural and organic cosmetics and medicines, and not surprisingly for over 50 years the marigold has been the lead plant for our baby care range.